thoughtspot/thoughtspot.github.io/_end-user/slack/use-spot.md

 ### How does Spot know you?

 The first time you message Spot, it will send back a link which you can click to link your ThoughtSpot account to Slack account.
-After the accounts are linked, all charts you query from Spot will be tied to your permissions/authorization.
+Once the accounts are linked all charts you query from Spot will be tied to your permissions/authorization.

 ### How to subscribe to charts posted to a channel?